ant-design/ant-design-mobile-rn/components/slider/index.en-US.md

 ---
 category: Components
+group:
-type: Data Entry
+  title: Data Entry
+  order: 3
 title: Slider
-version: update
 ---

 A Slider component for selecting particular value in range, eg: controls the display brightness of the screen.